-Other Assets represent monies advanced to other Federal entities, primarily the United States Marshals Service (USMS), the Offices, Boards, and Divisions (OBDs), and the Bureau of Prisons (BOP) for inter-agency agreements.
+Other Assets represent monies advanced to the United States Marshals Service (USMS), the Offices, Boards, and Divisions (OBDs), the Bureau of Prisons (BOP), and other Federal agencies for interagency agreements.
 The agreement with the USMS is to help build, expand or renovate correctional facilities and jails for the confinement of violent offenders.
-The agreements with the OBDs are for the administering of community oriented policing grants.
-The agreements with the BOP are for training and clearinghouse activities designed to reduce or eliminate incidents of prison sexual abuse.
+The agreements with the OBDs are for the administering of Community Oriented Policing Services grants.
+The agreements with the BOP are for training and clearinghouse activities designed to reduce or eliminate incidents of prison rape.

-As of September 30, 2010 and 2009
+As of September 30, 2011 and 2010

-- 2010 2009
+• 2011 2010

+Intragovernmental

-Intragovernmental Advances and Prepayments \$ 76,831 \$ 49,746
+Advances and Prepayments \$ 78,034 \$ 76,831